cmusatyalab/opendiamond/docker/README.md

     mkdir artifacts
     docker run --rm -v `pwd`/artifacts:/artifacts {imageid} /build-filter-wrappers.sh

-This will create a `diamond-filters.tgz` archive in the artifacts directory that contains `diamond/{predicates,codecs,filters}` but with executable filter code replaces with wrappers to execute the docker container.
+This will create a `diamond-docker-filters.tgz` archive in the artifacts directory that contains `diamond/{predicates,codecs,filters}` but with executable filter code replaces with wrappers to execute the docker container.